 Here is everything you need to know about checking, cleaning or replacing your filters to keeping your appliances working to their best.

 If you haven’t checked your cooker hood filter in a while then we’re afraid it’s not going to be pretty!
 The good news is it’s super easy to clean!
 Over time your cooker hood filter can become blocked with grease and dirt making it lose its effectiveness.

 For metal filters, a de-greasing spray and hot water will usually do the trick.
 Or you can pop them in your dishwasher.
 Mesh filters should be ideally be cleaned at least once a month.

 If you’ve got replaceable fabric filters, they should be replaced when they have reached saturation.
 To help you, you can get replacement filters with saturation indicators.
-For more info, check out our video on how to give your cooker hood an MOT.
+For more information, check out our video on how to give your cooker hood an MOT.

 A dirty dishwasher filter means dirty dishes!
 The filter prevents bits of food from recirculating onto plates, pans and silverware after the water and detergent have washed them away.
 Check your filter on a regular basis and give it a clean once a month.
 Regularly using a dishwasher descaler can prevent food build up in your filter too.